dotnet/docs/docs/standard/garbage-collection/implementing-disposeasync.md

 The `DisposeAsyncCore()` method is intended to perform the asynchronous cleanup of managed resources or for cascading calls to `DisposeAsync()`.
 It encapsulates the common asynchronous cleanup operations when a subclass inherits a base class that is an implementation of <xref:System.IAsyncDisposable>.
 The `DisposeAsyncCore()` method is `virtual` so that derived classes can define additional cleanup in their overrides.

 > [!TIP]
-> If an implementation of <xref:System.IAsyncDisposable> is `sealed` the `DisposeAsyncCore()` method is not needed, and the asynchronous cleanup can be performed directly in the <xref:System.IAsyncDisposable.DisposeAsync?displayProperty=nameWithType> method.
+> If an implementation of <xref:System.IAsyncDisposable> is `sealed`, the `DisposeAsyncCore()` method is not needed, and the asynchronous cleanup can be performed directly in the <xref:System.IAsyncDisposable.DisposeAsync?displayProperty=nameWithType> method.

 ## Implement the async dispose pattern